yetulaxman/linux-2/_tutorials/02a-hello-world.md

 4. What is the tag used in the hello-world example?

 By default, image is pulled with latest tag.
 It is possible to pull an image with specified tag and is a good practice to use specific tag name for reproducible registry.
 Tag is more like as version control mechanism for docker images.

+Congratulations, you have run a “Hello World” in Docker!

 ## Bonus exercise